ChrisDuffley/stationPlaylist/readme.md

 If you are using Studio on a touchscreen computer running Windows 8 or later and have NVDA 2012.3 or later installed, you can perform some Studio commands from the touchscreen.
 First use three finger tap to switch to SPL mode, then use the touch commands listed above to perform commands.

-## Changes for 8.0-dev/7.x-LTS
+## Changes for 8.0/16.10-dev/15.0-LTS

-Version 8.0 supports SPL Studio 5.10 and later, with 7.x designed to provide some new features from 8.0 for users using earlier versions of Studio.
+Version 8.0 (also known as 16.10) supports SPL Studio 5.10 and later, with 15.0-LTS (formerly 7.x) designed to provide some new features from 8.0 for users using earlier versions of Studio.
 Unless otherwise noted, entries below apply to both 8.0 and 7.x.
 A warning dialog will be shown the first time you use add-on 8.0 with Studio 5.0x installed, asking you to use 7.x LTS version.

+* Version scheme has changed to reflect release year.month instead of major.minor.
+During transition period (until mid-2017), version 8.0 is synonymous with version 16.10, with 7.x LTS being designated 15.0 due to incompatible changes.
 * Add-on source code is now hosted on GitHub (repository located at https://github.com/josephsl/stationPlaylist).
 * Added a welcome dialog that launches when Studio starts after installing the add-on.
 A command (Alt+NvDA+F1) has been added to reopen this dialog once dismissed.
 * Changes to various add-on commands, including removal of status announcement toggle (Control+NvDA+1), reassigned end of track alarm to Alt+NVDA+1, Cart Explorer toggle is now Alt+NvDA+3, microphone alarm dialog is Alt+NVDA+4 and add-on/encoder settings dialog is Alt+NvDA+0.
 This was done to allow Control+NVDA+number row to be assigned to Columns Explorer.